gryphonshafer/pnwquizzing/docs/_archive/support_and_advice/quizzers/miscellaneous.md

   that some quizzers are not able to keep up with.
 For those that do keep studying hard, this meet is target #1 to raise your average in a big way.
 - **Meet #5:** Counter-intuitively, this meet is a fairly good meet.
-This stems from A) Quizzers wanting to help their team qualify for District Championships, and B) Quizzers wanting to qualify individually for Great West Invitational.
+This stems from A) Quizzers wanting to help their team qualify for Region Championships, and B) Quizzers wanting to qualify individually for Great West Invitational.
 Add in the 25% weight of this meet and averages are usually quite good.
 - **Great West Invitational:** Because of the drastically increased level of competition, averages for this meet are usually less than 1/2 of Year-To- Date individual averages.
-This meet does not count towards District individual averages.
-Quizzers that succeed at GWI are those that have been to GWI or Internationals before, or are often in tough quizzes in the District (e.g. Quiz D, and Finals).
+This meet does not count towards Region individual averages.
+Quizzers that succeed at GWI are those that have been to GWI or Internationals before, or are often in tough quizzes in the Region (e.g. Quiz D, and Finals).
-- **District Championships:** Common logic would think that a meet including only the best 18 teams would make things tougher for everyone.
+- **Region Championships:** Common logic would think that a meet including only the best 18 teams would make things tougher for everyone.
 However, this meet has traditionally seen most of the better quizzers raise their average.
-  This is because there are a large number of good quizzers who, because they do no have a shot at Internationals individually, and do not have a shot at a high District Championships Team Placement, let their studying lapse.
+  This is because there are a large number of good quizzers who, because they do no have a shot at Internationals individually, and do not have a shot at a high Region Championships Team Placement, let their studying lapse.
   Also, the 35% weight encourages the best quizzers to study extremely hard in a final push to make Internationals.
-Additionally, there has been no new material since District Meet #5.
+Additionally, there has been no new material since Region Meet #5.

 ## Adversity